8Realms: Gameplay

 The game focus on three aspects: Control, Wealth and Knowledge.

 There are 8 ages in 8Realms: Ancient, Classical, Feudal, Renaissance, Imperial, Industrial, Modern and Future (though Future was unreachable in the closed beta).

 The objective of the game is to compete with other players in civilization advancement, as the game advertised as from caveman to spaceman, which is reminiscent of Sid Meier's Civilization.

 Players may advance to the next age upon reaching 100% culture and by building a wonder.

-Culture can be gained by completing various tasks assigned by the game; or gained overtime by capturing various luxuries found scattered throughout the map or by idle population after the Louvre has been built.
+Culture can be gained by completing various tasks assigned by the game; or gained over time by capturing various luxuries found scattered throughout the map or by idle population after the Louvre has been built.

 Task are capped at 4 task per day in the beta and the first generation, but not in the second generation of the VIP games.

 Resources in 8realms may become obsolete and replaced with another resource, but will not exceed more than 5 resources including gold.
 Resources are required and serve as a limiting factor for building and researching to progress through the ages, which can be gathered by internal production from settlements or acquired from occupied tiles multiplied by custom houses.

 Military in 8realms requires minimal resource to build, but have a considerable upkeep on resources.

 Military is divided into 6 general types: Melee, Ranged, Mounted, Artillery, Vehicle and Air.
 Each has a unique attributes and different attack priorities - for instance, Artillery units have the highest attack priority and Air units can ignore terrain.

 Military power is used for conquering resource or luxury tiles and will play a vital role in the end game race.

 Unique to the browser based online strategy genre; once a winner is declared, the contest is officially ended and everyone will have to start over in the next round (server).